20/20 Frequently Asked Questions (FAQs)

 FAQ: I was just wondering if a tattoo or culinary artist could apply to the 20/20 fellowship?

-FAQ: In the fellowship description it says "our peer review process aims to identify visionary and community-driven artists who are working to build resources for artists in their communities."
+FAQ: In the fellowship description it says that you're looking for, "artists who are creating tools, pathways and systems of support for artists in their communities."
 Does this refer to folks starting programs and non profits for the community?
-I create handmade products that aim to celebrate culture and empower youth who are combating negative stereotypes and unsafe spaces.
+I create music that aims to celebrate culture and empower youth who are combating negative stereotypes and unsafe spaces.
 Would that fit in that description?

 Answer: The panel will be looking for artists who are not only making art, but creating access/opportunities for other artists to make art.
-There is no wrong answer to that question, you'll just want to explain how your work creates broader access to artists from your communities.
+There is no wrong answer to this question, you'll just want to explain how your work creates broader access and pathways to artists from your communities.

 FAQ: Can I submit a video letter of Intent AND a written letter of intent?
 What about the artist Statements?
 Is it better to submit my responses in written format or video?